TypeFunc/coq-intro/README.md

    [his phd thesis](http://www.cs.nott.ac.uk/~vxc/publications/Abstraction_Computation.pdf).
    Lots more info is available on [his homepage](http://www.duplavis.com/venanzio/).

-3. [UniMath](https://github.com/UniMath/UniMath) is a Coq library aiming to formalize mathematics using the univalent (HoTT) point of view.
+3. [UniMath](https://github.com/UniMath/UniMath) is a Coq library that aims to formalize mathematics using the univalent (HoTT) point of view.

-### distributing your masterpiece
+## Distributing your masterpiece

-Once you have created something worthy of your immense talent, you might read [this tutorial](http://coq-blog.clarus.me/make-a-coq-package.html) that explains how to roll your own Coq package and distribute it to the world via opam.
+Once you create a Coq package that reflects your immense talent, you might read [this tutorial](http://coq-blog.clarus.me/make-a-coq-package.html) that explains how to roll your own Coq package and distribute it to the world via opam.
 Of course, you could simply distribute it on your own website or github, but making an opam package gives your code